jw782cn/flutter_chatgpt_app/README.md

 Created by Chenran(cn257@cornell.edu)

 This is a simple version of chatgpt in flutter, using your own API key.
 With this app, you can chat in app with chatgpt.
 I never learned flutter before, but with ChatGPT, I created this simple version in 2 days!
+You can build this too!

+There may be some bugs though, bare with me.

 |  |  |  |